 Green turtles (Chelonia mydas) are the largest of all the hard-shelled sea turtles.
-They can grow to about 120 cm in length and weigh between 135 and 160 kg.
+They can grow to about 134 cm in length and weigh between 135 and 250 kg as fully grown adults.
 The green turtle has a smooth, sub-circular to heart-shaped carapace with colour varying from greenish-yellow to greyish-brown.
 The plastron is yellowish-white in colour.
 In the Maldives, the colouration of adults is darker than that of green turtles in the western Indian Ocean.

 Green Turtle Biology and Behaviour

 Green turtles reach adulthood between 15 and 50 years of age.
 Turtles that eat a diet rich in nutrients grow and mature faster than those with a poor diet.

 Mature females return to their nesting beaches once every 2-4 years to nest.
 Females migrate huge distances between feeding grounds and nesting areas, but tend to follow coastlines rather than cross open waters.
 A female green turtle leaves a symmetrical track with a tail drag down the middle.
 Tracks are 85-90 cm across.
 The females lay between 1-6 clutches of between 70 and 125 eggs.
 Larger females tend to lay larger clutches of eggs.
 The incubation period lasts between 50 to 70 days.

 Green turtle hatchlings measure around 50 mm long at birth.
 Their carapaces is black and they have a light coloured plastron.

 Adult green turtles are vegetarians, feeding primarily on seagrasses and algae.
 The greenish coloured fat deposits under their carapaces is probably due to this diet, and the source of their name.
 Juvenile green turtles, however, feed on small crustaceans and jellyfish.
 As they mature, their diet shift from omnivorous to herbivorous.